mathieutu/vue-cli-plugin-express/README.md

 **:rocket: Add an API in your Vue application in 2 minutes!**

-This is a vue-cli 3.x plugin to add an Node Express server in your Vue project.
+This is a vue-cli 3.x plugin to add a Node Express server to your Vue project.

 <br>